TeXTing experiment team (TExT Lab)

 Frank Schwebel, PhD (Director)

 Frank is a licensed clinical psychologist and Research Assistant Professor at the Center on Alcohol, Substance Use, And Addictions (CASAA).
 He is interested in developing digital health interventions for treating addictive behaviors.
 He currently is conducting an EMA study of polysubstance use, a microrandomized trial of mindfulness-based text messaging intervention content for individuals with chronic pain and opioid use disorder, a pharmacist-delivered opioid education prevention study, and is culturally-adapting integrated ACT+MBRP for Hispanic/Latino people.
-In his spare time, Frank plays soccer and hikes with his wife and dog.
+In his spare time, Frank plays soccer and hikes with his wife and dog.2019-2022 | Postdoctoral Fellow, Center on Alcohol, Substance use, And Addictions

 2012-2019 | Clinical Psychology, PhD, University of Washington